jboss-fuse/quickstarts/standalone/sap-srfc-server-standalone/README.md

 1. Deploy the JCo3 library jar and native library (for your platform) and IDoc3 library jar to the `lib` folder of the project.
 2. Edit the project's Spring file (`src/main/resources/META-INF/spring/camel-context.xml`) and modify the `quickstartDestinationData` bean and the `quickstartServerData` bean to match the connection configuration for your SAP instance.
-3. Edit the project's response file (`src/data/response.xml`) and enter the SID of your SAP in the location indicated.
-4. Ensure the destination `QUICKSTART` has been defined in your SAP instance:
+3. Ensure the destination `QUICKSTART` has been defined in your SAP instance:
 	a.
 Using the SAP GUI, run transaction `SM59` (RFC Destinations).
     b.
 Create a new destination (Edit > Create):
 		1. **RFC Destination** : `QUICKSTART`.